Obier History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Oberer, Ober, Obermann, Obererman, Obermans, Oberers, Obere, Oberman, Oberman and many more.

-Early Notables of the Obier family (pre 1700)
+Early Notables of the Obier family

 More information is included under the topic Early Obier Notables in all our PDF Extended History products and printed products wherever possible.